sid-the-sloth1/wails-vanillaJSWithRouter-template/README.md

 ## 🧪 Live Development

-To run in live development mode:
+To run in live development mode, while in your project directory:

 1. Start the Wails backend: